mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

 ----------------------------------

-Well, we could specify the relation itself as a parameter, along with the axioms it needs to satisfy.
+Well, we could specify the relation itself as a parameter, along with proofs of the properties it needs to satisfy.

 Here is one way: